 Bydfi Officially Launches On-Chain Trading Tool Moonx, Ushering In The Era Of CEX + DEX Dual Engines

-In April 2025, at the Paris Blockchain Week(PBW), BYDFi , as one of the official sponsors, unveiled its new Web3 product-MoonX , highlighted during the event.
+SINGAPORE, April 18, 2025 (GLOBE NEWSWIRE) -- In April 2025, at the Paris Blockchain Week(PBW), BYDFi, as one of the official sponsors, unveiled its new Web3 product-MoonX , capturing the spotlight at the event.
 MoonX is an on-chain smart trading tool designed specifically for MemeCoin investors, integrating features such as hot trend discovery, risk screening, smart money following, and trade optimization.

 As the on-chain investment entry point, MoonX complements the main BYDFi platform (CEX) with a hybrid structure: